President el-Sisi declared victorious in Egypt election

 Tightening grip on power

-The results strengthened Sisi’s power, which he took over after the 2013 overthrow of the country’s first popularly elected president, Mohamed Morsi.
+Sisi came to power after the 2013 overthrow of the country’s first popularly elected president, Mohamed Morsi.
 He was re-elected in 2018.
-In both previous elections he won with 97% of the vote.
+In both previous elections he won with 97 percent of the vote.

 Sisi extended the presidential mandate from four to six years and amended the constitution to raise the limit on consecutive terms in office from two to three.